Space Runaway Ideon: Cast

+Media

 DVD releases

 The home video releases of Ideon have all had very limited production runs.
 The series' first DVD box was overproduced, resulting in many units that did not sell even years after the release, so the second boxset and movie boxset had much fewer units produced.
 As a result, they sold out quickly and it was not uncommon to see the second boxset alone command a price of over 80,000 yen used on such websites as Yahoo!
 Japan auctions or amazon.co.jp, or all three boxsets sell for over 120,000 yen (over $1,000 USD), a remarkable feat for 38 episodes and 2 movies.
 (For reference, the retail price on the 153 episode Dragon Ball boxset sold new for 100,000 yen, $800 USD.)

 In 2006 Ideon was re-released on single DVDs, but the singles, like previous Ideon releases, went quickly out of print due to a low production run.
 A Blu-ray box set of the TV series was released on February 2, 2013.

 On November 8, 2017, Hidive announced that they will stream the series on their website beginning on November 9, 2017.
+As of August 2023 the series is no longer available on Hidive.
 On July 5, 2018, anime distributor Maiden Japan announced their license to the series.
 A 2-disc SDBD set was set to be released on December 11, 2018, however, after fan complaints, considering the quality shown on the Hidive stream at the time, Section23 announced that the SDBD set would be cancelled and replaced with a HD Blu-ray set down the line.
 The HD Blu-ray set was released on February 5, 2019.